bcdev/s3tbx-snow/src/main/resources/doc/s3snow_processing_system.rst

 As said, the S3-SNOW processors are available as SNAP plugins and can be run within SNAP on any supported platform (Windows, Linus, MacOS).
-Section :ref:`s3snow_installation` describes in more detail how to install the plugins in SNAP.
+The chapter :doc:`s3snow_installation` describes in more detail how to install the plugins in SNAP.

 .. index:: Processing Components